codazoda/notes/MacSetup.md

 - Install Command Line Developer Tools. *Run `git` in terminal and it will prompt*.
 - Install your git keys.
 [More Info](https://github.com/deseretdigital/ksl-vagrant/wiki/Setting-up-the-KSL-Vagrant-development-Environment#create-an-ssh-key)
+- Create a sandbox folder such as `~/Sandbox` and switch to that directory.
 - Clone the m-ksl-setup repo.
 [Link](https://github.com/deseretdigital/m-ksl-setup)

 Custom Settings